 And even though the ROM BASIC had been included in the successors of the IBM PC, e.g. the PC/XT and PC/AT, the cassette port was not.
 As such, the program will fail to load on anything newer than an IBM PC, or PCjr, for that matter.

 And then you need a proper cable.
 On the 5150, it’s easy according to the DIN pinout and schematic above, similar to a Tandy TRS-80 datacable.
 You then need to provide these signals to your sound device, either mono or to the left channel.
 Note that if your device does not have a line input, but a microphone input instead, you need to set the P4 jumper on a 5150 mainboard accordingly.
-Or, as an alternative, use a 1k resistor in series with the mic input of your recorder, this is what the P4 jumper does internally anyway.
+Or, as an alternative, use a voltage divider (e.g. a potentiometer) before the mic input of your recorder.
 Failure to do this can damage the mic input.

 The pins 1 and 3 of the DIN connector on a 5150 are normally-open relay contacts.
 Before any I/O operation, this relay then actuates its contacts to switch the cassette motor on.
 If you don’t use these pins, either listen to the relay clicking and actuate your device accordingly, or use the /A command-line argument that asks and waits for you to press PLAY (or PLAY+RECORD).